 thing1-C=O + NofLys-thing2 to thing1-C=NofLys-thing2

 voila – you’ve just done a handoff!
-This is useful in lots and lots of reactions in your body including a type of reaction we’ve seen over and over in amino acid breakdown (catabolism) – transamination.
-As we saw, even the amino acids that don’t have nitrogen in their side chain still have it in their backbone and it has to get removed if you want to make non-nitrogen-containing things like sugars & fats from it.
+This is useful in lots and lots of reactions in your body including a type of reaction we see over and over in amino acid breakdown (catabolism) – transamination.
+As we saw, even the amino acids that don’t have nitrogen in their side chain still have it in their backbone, and that N has to get removed if you want to make non-nitrogen-containing things like sugars & fats from the amino acid parts.
 So usually the first step in breaking down any amino acid is removing its amino group.
-And this is done in a “transamination” reaction that passes the amino group of to α-ketoglutarate.
-But it’s not a direct handoff – it’s first handed off to a cofactor in the transaminating enzyme called a transaminase
+And this is done in a “transamination” reaction that passes the amino group off to α-ketoglutarate (an intermediate in the sugar breakdown process called glycolysis).
+But it’s not a direct handoff – instead, that N is first handed off to a cofactor in a transaminating enzyme (transaminase).

 One of the main transaminases is alanine aminotransferase (ALT) and it uses a cofactor called pyridoxal phosphate (PLP), which is made from vitamin B6 (pyridoxine).
 As the “al” in the name hints at, it’s an aldehyde, which means it has a -C-(C=O)-H group.
 And when there’s a carbonyl there’s a place for lysine to make a deal!
 Lysine forms a Schiff base with the PLP, “replacing” the carbonyl with its nitrogen (and kicking off a water).

 free PLP + enzyme -> enzyme-PLP